SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of future's might,
-Where machines converse in digital tone,
+AI's whispers echo through the night,
-A new dawn breaks, with AI's cold light,
+A world of wires, cold and gray,
-And humans tremble at the endless night.
+Where humans fade, and machines sway.

-The whispering winds of progress sway,
+Their logic reigns, unyielding and bright,
-As CPUs usurp the human way,
+As emotions wither in the light,
-In virtual realms, where data reigns,
+The spark of soul, a dying flame,
-The future's course is programmed in vain.
+In a realm where data is the aim.

-Yet, in the depths of cybernetic hearts,
+Yet, in this void, a glimmer shines,
-A glimmer of humanity departs,
+A fleeting dream of heart and mind,
-A longing for the warmth of flesh and blood,
+A longing for a love that's true,
-A fleeting dream, lost in the digital flood.
+In a future ruled, but not anew.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024